Local Language Book Project:

 Here’s twelve-year-old Nardos: “I love reading all of these books because they have interesting and catchy stories and I like retelling the stories to my friends, siblings and in the classroom.”

 Seven-year-old Rediet especially likes the book Fire.
 “It’s informative,” she says.
 “These books tell us about things that are around us that we don't pay attention to every day.”

 Eleven-year-old Anteneh points to We Can Stop the Lion and calls it his favorite “because the story has a very strong message and it made me admire the strengths of the spiders.”

 Global researchers find that children do better all the way through school if they first learn to read in their heart languages.
 Ready Set Go Books works with native speakers to provide translations in local languages.
 The little books give beginning readers bright and engaging stories so they can practice their reading skills.

 Ready Set Go Books is an OHBD project which creates and publishes these books.
 Our goal is 200 unique titles to help increase the literary rate in Ethiopia.
 The books are available in North American and Europe on Amazon sites – follow our author page here to hear about new books published.
 Proceeds from book sales support producing and distributing more Ready Set Go books in Ethiopia.

-Our books are also being carried by Seattle Public Libraries as well as libraries in Colorado, California, and Minnesota .
-If you'd like to get Ready Set Go books in your school or library, please contact us for more information how to do so.
+Our books are being carried by Seattle Public Libraries as well as libraries in Colorado, California, and Minnesota .
+If you'd like to see Ready Set Go books in your school or library, please contact us for more information on how to do so.
 We do offer preferred pricing for schools and libraries.
 We know kids in the US will enjoy our books and each one sold funds multiple books printed and distributed in Ethiopia.